postcss/postcss/README.md

 * [CSS Byebye] explicitly removes the CSS rules that you don’t want.
 * [postcss-epub] to prefix ePub3 properties.
 * [doiuse] to lint your CSS on unsupported properties by Can I Use.
+* [postcss-assets] to inline files and insert image width and height.

 [Autoprefixer]:      https://github.com/postcss/autoprefixer
 [BEM linter]:        https://github.com/necolas/postcss-bem-linter